agravier/agravier.github.io/etc/notes/cn-coursera/notes01.md

 Electrical synapses directly propagate the electrical activity from one neuron to the other: gap junctions are ion channels through the membranes of both cells at once.
 As a result, ionic concentrations imbalanced can be directly propagated to the postsynaptic neuron, resulting in fast synchronization of the neurons.
 They are found in the SK reflex loop of the crayfish, f.e.

 Chemical synapses: the AP triggers the release of neurotransmitters in the synaptic cleft (vesicles containing the NT fuse with the membrane).
 The NT then bind with the chemically-gated ion channels on the other side, and the channels open.
-For instance, channels that let Na\\(^+\\) in, resulting in increasnig the membrane potential.
+For instance, channels that let Na\\(^ +\\) in, resulting in increasnig the membrane potential.

 Evolutionary perspective: what justifies chemical synapses?
 Possible answer: synapse strength more adjustable (density of inning channels) -> chemical synapses as the basis of learning.